If you need help paying for health insurance for yourself or your family, low-cost or free programs may help. Whether you are eligible can depend on:

 On their web site, Rxassist.org, you can look up the name of your medicine to see if you are eligible and to apply to the program.
 The site also has discount coupons for some medicines.

 In addition, some states have pharmacy assistance programs to help low income patients pay for their prescription drugs.
-Go to Medicare.gov to find out if your state has a program
+Go to Medicare.gov and search for “state pharmaceutical assistance programs” to find out if your state has a program

 Vaccines for Children (VFC)

 - Underinsured (you have health insurance, but it covers none or just some of the cost of vaccines)